 All vehicles defined as a truck (two axles and six tires, or three or more axles) are required to follow the Truck Route Network.
-Commercial vehicles that do not meet the definition of a truck (pdf) are not required to follow this network, but must follow all posted signage regarding the operation of commercial vehicles.
-Learn more about roadway restrictions for commercial vehicles.
+Commercial vehicles that do not meet the definition of a truck are not required to follow this network, but must follow all posted signage regarding the operation of commercial vehicles.
+Learn about the difference between a truck and a commercial vehicle

 The type of truck route that you must take depends on the origin and destination of your trip.